191 Ryders Lane

 During Mandel's tenure as Eagleton director, the Institute has launched new research and education initiatives in youth political engagement, immigrant political behavior, governors and state executive leadership, and ethics in government.
 Eagleton's education programs for Rutgers graduate and undergraduate students have grown, and the Institute has expanded its state and national outreach and service with visible public programs and social media communications.

 In 2009, Mandel completed two terms on the board of the Charles H. Revson Foundation.
-In 2012, she joined the board of the New Jersey Council for the Humanities and chairs its governance committee.
+In 2012, she joined the board of the New Jersey Council for the Humanities, where she is a member of its executive committee, and chairs the governance committee.
 Among other honors, Mandel has been awarded an honorary Doctor of Public Service by Chatham College and an honorary Doctor of Public Administration by Georgian Court University.